sminez/ad/README.md

 # ad :: an adaptable text editor

+## Project Status

+This is not even remotely usable or stable enough for real world day-to-day use yet.
+All aspects of the code are changing constantly as I hack on things and try to work out how I want my ideal text editor to work.

+You have been warned!

 ## Why?

 I've used [vim][0] for years now (more recently [neovim][1] and [kakoune][2]) and I really love the